-As is shown in Table 7, the spending and energy savings associated with Energy Trust program activities in Oregon from 2002 to 2019:
+As is shown in Table 7, the spending and energy savings associated with Energy Trust program activities in Oregon from 2002 to 2021:

-- Sustained, on a net basis, \$8.3 billion in output, including \$2.6 billion in wages, \$442.4 million in business income and 66,680 person-years of employment over the eighteen-year period. - Will continue to generate additional energy savings that are linked to \$842.0 million in output, including \$255.6 million in wages, \$32.4 million in business income, and 6,640 person-years of employment annually, albeit at diminishing levels, in the short run.
+- Sustained, on a net basis, \$10.4 billion in output, including \$3.3 billion in wages, \$548.8 million in business income and 82,200 person-years of employment over the twenty-year period. - Will continue to generate additional energy savings that are linked to just \$844.8 million in output, including \$255.0 million in wages, \$34.3 million in business income, and 6,510 person-years of employment annually, albeit at diminishing levels, in the short run.

 The total net impacts reported in Table 7 are derived from previous analyses conducted by Pinnacle Economics that rely on a consistent methodology across program years.
 This methodology measures 1) gross impacts based on program spending, net incremental measure spending, net energy savings, and foregone utility revenues, and 2) net impacts based on gross impacts less foregone household spending as a result of ratepayer charges used to fund Energy Trust program activities and incentives.
-Energy savings beyond each program year do not include energy savings from the renewable energy projects, and have been adjusted (reduced) to reflect the EUL of measures installed in each program year.29
+Energy savings beyond each program year do not include energy generation from the renewable energy projects and have been adjusted (reduced) to reflect the EUL of measures installed in each program year.

 There are, however, other economic factors that could cause the economic impacts to decline over time in which case the economic impacts reported above would be overstated.
 Given the static nature of input-output modeling, in general, and the IMPLAN model used in this analysis, cumulative impacts do not take into account changes in production and business processes that Oregon businesses make in anticipation of future higher energy prices and/or increased market pressure from international competition to increase production efficiency.
 To the extent that Oregon businesses are already adjusting in anticipation of higher costs and/or tougher competition, then cumulative impacts presented here are overstated, as the overall market would become more efficient due to factors outside Energy Trust influence.
-However, Energy Trust savings estimates do not include the energy savings that program evaluations indicate would have happened, either immediately or in the very near future, without Energy Trust programs.
-This possible overstatement, therefore, only pertains to additional, future market-driven increases in efficiency.

 The totals reported in Table 7 also rely on the critical assumption that each dollar saved will translate into a dollar of increased economic output for those businesses adopting conservation measures.
 This assumption is a simplifying assumption made in absence of better information specific to Oregon's economy.
 This assumption is reasonable in the short run, but in the long run it is likely that a dollar of energy savings will translate to less than a dollar of increased economic output (as reflected in the current economic variables for Oregon used in IMPLAN) if the overall market adopts more efficient production practices in anticipation of increased competition and higher energy costs.
 Consequently, the total impacts shown here represent an upper bound.
-Despite these caveats, the ongoing and cumulative effect of conservation due to Energy Trust activities is nevertheless a significant net benefit to Oregon's economy.
+Despite these caveats, the effect of Energy Trust energy efficiency and renewable activities is nevertheless a significant net benefit to Oregon's economy.